moderepo/bizstack-console-plugin-samples/README.md

   to the files, go back to DEV console and update the plugin config.
 Replace the `url` from http://localhost:5000/assets/weatherWidget.js to the URL of the server where you deployed the plugin to.

-  ### Verify the widget in BizConsole
+  ### Verify the widget in BizStack Console
-  Because the plugin's entry URL has been changed, you need to go back to BizConsole to make sure the widget is still working.
+  Because the plugin's entry URL has been changed, you need to go back to BizStack Console to make sure the widget is still working.
 If you don't see the widget anymore, it is probably because the `url` is invalid.
   And since the plugin is now hosted on a public server, other users using this project should also be able to use the widget.
 You can verify this by having someone from another computer access the dashboard.